 Agencies are to adopt the partial retrospective option in AASB 16.C5(b), where the cumulative effect of initially applying AASB 16 is recognised on the initial application date.
-For 30 June year ends, this means applying AASB 16 from 1 July 2019, with the effect recognised in opening accumulated funds.
+For 30 June year ends, this means applying AASB 16 from 1 July 2019.
 The comparatives (for the year ended 30 June 2019) will not be restated.